Jestersly/Trade_Tool_Treasury/README.md

 ### At the beginning of the Code you have to set 4 requirements:

 ❓"Choose Symbols: "❓
-↪️ You can choose crypto currencies from a given list. if you choosed every symbol you wanted you can write "done" to go to the next step.
+↪️ You can choose cryptocurrencies from a given list. if you chose every symbol you wanted you can write "done" to go to the next step.
 If you type "all" you choose all available symbols

 ❓"Please enter the threshold value for 'usd_size' on trades: "❓
 ↪️ You will only see trades that are bigger than the specified value